 My Granny’s Immune-Boosting Soup

-Here is the recipe for my favourite soup and I either make it veggie and add lentils or with organic chicken.
-I’ve been using this recipe for years and it was handed down to me by my granny who just turned 95 so it obviously works.
+Here is the recipe for my favourite soup.
+To make it vegetarian, add lentils instead of the organic chicken.
+I’ve been using this recipe for years and it was handed down to me by my granny who recently turned 95 so it obviously works.

 - 2 onions